ModelEarth/community/README.md

 1. Use [PWA Starter](resources/pwa) to add an index.html page and thumbnails to the pwa folder.

-1. Display [Georgia Recycling data](recycling/ga/) in Leaflet map layers.

 1. Deploy Leaflet in Widget.
-Include [windy.com](https://windy.com) weather layer using their [API for Leaflet](https://github.com/windycom/API).
+See [windy.com](https://windy.com) weather layer using their [API for Leaflet](https://github.com/windycom/API).

 1. Cross-relate Goods & Services NAICS industries with Harmonized System (HS Codes) for [International Trade](https://georgiadata.github.io/display/products/)